 With the adoption of the Wake Transit Plan and subsequent adoption of the Wake Governance Interlocal Agreement between CAMPO, Wake County and GoTriangle in 2016, the Transit Planning Advisory Committee (TPAC) was created.
 The TPAC serves as the guiding body to the development of work plans and budgets to implement projects from the Wake Transit Plan using the Wake Transit tax revenues and vehicle registration fees.
 The CAMPO Executive Board and the GoTriangle Board of Trustees jointly agreed to appoint the MPO as the agency responsible for staffing the TPAC.
 Funds from the Wake Transit tax revenues have been and will continue to be used to pay for the Wake Transit Program Manager, TPAC Administrator and Wake Transit Planner positions on the MPO staff.
-CAMPO TPAC administration tasks and responsibilities will continue through FY 2021 and beyond.
+CAMPO TPAC administration tasks and responsibilities will continue through FY 2023 and beyond.

-The Governance Agreement between Wake County, GoTriangle and CAMPO assigns a host of additional ongoing responsibilities to the MPO for managing the implementation of the Wake Transit Plan that will continue through FY 2021.
+The Governance Agreement between Wake County, GoTriangle and CAMPO and specific lead agency assignments made by the CAMPO Executive Board and GoTriangle Board of Trustees assign a host of additional ongoing responsibilities to the MPO for managing the implementation of the Wake Transit Plan that will continue through FY 2023.
 Among these responsibilities are:

-- 1) Preparing the 10-year capital improvement plan and multi-year operating program as part of the annual Wake Transit Work Plan; - 2) Compiling all components of the annual Work Plan into a cohesive document for the TPAC, public, and governing boards; - 3) Processing and administering review and consideration of adoption of quarterly Work Plan amendments; - 4) Development and ongoing administration/management of a Community Funding Area Program for smaller municipalities in Wake County to leverage funding for localized public transportation programs; - 5) Ongoing management of on-call transit planning services program used by CAMPO for continued implementation planning; - 6) Development and ongoing administration of major capital project concurrence framework; - 7) Management of updates to and horizon extensions of the Wake Transit Plan; - 8) Reviewing and processing funding agreements developed by GoTriangle that act as funding instruments for projects that involve federal funding or that are regionally significant; and - 9) Working with project sponsors of major capital projects to develop locally preferred alternatives and integrate them with the MPO's Metropolitan Transportation Plan.
+- Preparing, updating, and maintaining the 10-year capital improvement plan and multi-year operating program as part of the annual Wake Transit Work Plan; - Compiling all components of the annual Work Plan into a cohesive document for the TPAC, public, and governing boards; - Processing and administering review and consideration of adoption of quarterly Work Plan amendments; - Development and ongoing administration/management of a Community Funding Area Program for smaller municipalities in Wake County to leverage funding for localized public transportation programs; - Transit development technical assistance for Community Funding Area Program-eligible applicants; - Ongoing management of on-call transit planning services program used by CAMPO and other agencies for continued implementation planning; - 7) Development and ongoing administration of major capital project concurrence framework; - Development and evaluation of policy alternatives to support management of the overall Wake Transit program; - 9) Management of updates to and horizon extensions of the Wake Transit Plan; - Leading an annual bus service performance evaluation process and development of findings and recommended follow-up actions;

+- 11) Creation and ongoing administration of a Project Prioritization Policy that guides development of the CIP, MYOP, and annual budgets; - 12) Leading an annual project progress and expenditure evaluation process and development of findings and recommended follow-up actions; - Development and ongoing maintenance of the Wake Transit Performance Tracker; 13) - 14) Reviewing and processing funding agreements developed by GoTriangle that act as funding instruments for projects that involve federal funding or that are regionally significant; and - Working with project sponsors of major capital projects to develop locally preferred alternatives and 15) integrate them with the MPO's Metropolitan Transportation Plan.